Windows Into the Tenderloin

 Countless details in this mural were painted in real-time response to spontaneous interactions with the local population.
 Among other things, they include just under 300 mini-portraits of real people of the neighborhood: not civic notables or famous heroes, but anyone there who wanted to be a part of it.

 This mural is therefore a time-capsule documenting this neighborhood’s street life during a time that narrowly preceded a period of accelerated change in this City.

-Due to the miniature scale of the detail, I invite you to take a closer look by perusing these “chapters” (also found on the navigation above):
+Due to the miniature scale of the detail, I invite you to take a closer look within these “chapters”:

 How the project came to be:

-The painting started in 2009, and the mural was dedicated in March 2010, many months later than expected due to the unusual intensity of the social interactivity of the process, which is the actual conceptual core of the artwork, the painting being merely its byproduct.
+The mural was dedicated in March 2010, many months later than expected, due to the unusual intensity of the social interaction that shaped the mural, some of which was featured in an Emmy-winning short KQED documentary by Paige Bierma.